 going into “battle” with the intention of a mutual resolution?

-When it comes to conflict we are each chock full of
+When it comes to conflict we are each chock full of many associations and triggers.

-thousands of associations and triggers.
 In relationships we are continually

 “firing off” triggers with and without intent.
 Truly, most of us are clueless